 With only one day in Stockholm, I recommend staying near the city center.
 We spent an excellent night at the Freys Hotel, which is conveniently located a few blocks from Stockholm Central Station.
 The rooms are uniquely decorated from the light fixtures to the wallpaper, and it made for a fun place to relax after a long day.

-There are also great Airbnb options throughout Stockholm, from Gamla Stan to the quieter Katarina-Sofia neighborhood.
+There are also great VRBO apartment rental options throughout Stockholm, from Gamla Stan to the quieter Katarina-Sofia neighborhood.

 Most Swedes are fluent in English and Swedish, which makes spending one day in Stockholm a very smooth experience.
 Depending on where you travel, signs and menus may be written only in Swedish, so it’s also a good idea to have Google Translate handy.
 Be sure to download the Swedish dictionary for offline use before you depart.

 Personally, I like to learn a bit of the local language when I travel abroad.
 If you’d like to learn some Swedish, check out these essential travel phrases for globetrotters.